FAQs

 Mutual Fund Rank

-Overall, our highest-rated funds outperform their category peers on a consistent basis and their outperformance relative to a fund’s category average has been shown to outpace the lowest-rated funds by up to 120 basis points or more on an annual basis.
+Our highest-rated funds outperform their category peers on a consistent basis and their outperformance relative to a fund’s category average has been shown to outpace the lowest-rated funds by up to 120 basis points an annual basis.
+In addition, the cumulative excess performance stays the course for holding periods of up to five years.

 Morningstar’s Star ratings are based on historical (risk-adjusted) performance and have proven to be unreliable indicators of future performance.
 The Stars are, incidentally, correlated to future fund flows that are coming into or leaving the fund, but not to future performance.

 The Zacks Mutual Fund Rank is derived using a multi-factor model that identifies the most effective combination of public information to explain ex-post mutual fund behavior.
 The result is a reliable method to predict future fund performance.
+We use four unique multi-factor models to predict performance for the following mutual fund types:

 • US Equity